 4. The violation of the provisions made above for operating and reporting shall be sufficient reason for the Section Communications Manager to recommend cancellation of the appointment.
-The Section Communications Manager shall notify the Official Relay Stations that this action
+The Section Communications Manager shall notify the Official Relay Stations that this action is pending when the first and the second report have been missed.

-The American Badio Belay League, Inc. Mirial Belau Station at Amateur Radio Station #4JN , bicated at Melbourne 4.16 Services that Artancete states search #447, tochton at ...
-1 resources and the first and the Collicit of clony remys with the noise pape of the entire request to the entire states monitorph Attores Breed the bar "Brost our signatures this 275 day of May .
-1930 Howay Chy the Second of the Manhe Mar operator and Second Second and Second and Second and Second and 127, 1930 John Fillis pending when the first and the second report have been missed.
 The appointment shall be cancelled automatically when the third consecutive report fails to come through on time.
 Such cancellations shall be classed as "complete."
 New application and question forms must be filled out and evidence of better performance submitted before reappointment can be considered.
 If an O.R.S. resigns his post after consistent work, an "honorable" cancellation shall be issued; and reinstatements within one year may be made on application without filing new papers.